How is the heat distributed around the building?

 Also be mindful that the type of building has a dramatic effect on what is required from the heat emitter system.
 In modern low-energy buildings, almost any method should be suitable, but for older buildings, it is far more important to choose the best method and best design.
 So, hang on to that thought when reading this.

 Whatever system is chosen, and in order to maintain high energy-efficiency, the heat-emitter system should be designed so that the circulating water temperature is as low as possible.
 For older buildings, this means that radiators may need to be sized considerably larger than standard.
 The pipework might also need to be slightly ‘fatter’ than that of a boiler system.
+That said, if the heat is ‘lower of longer’, then the sizing might be about the same.

 See this new Heating simulator